SELF-Software-Evolution-Lab/AI-Epilepsy/mlAIEp/EEGPaper/Scripts/README.md

 * Feature Calculation: Scripts for 8 subsets of features extracted from EEG for later classical machine learning models training.
 * Others: Contains script for data preprocessing, ROC curve calculation and dependencies used for all scripts.
 * TrainData: Data to train ML models
-  -> WaveletsFeature: NoSeizureWave.txt SeizureWave.txt
+* -> WaveletsFeature: NoSeizureWave.txt SeizureWave.txt
-  -> WaveletsFeature: NoSeizureAll.txt SeizureAll.txt
+* -> All Features: NoSeizureAll.txt SeizureAll.txt

 ###  Run Training